keevin-xu/p2p-gpu/README.md

 A sustained hostile-input soak found a third: a use-after-free that only fires when a single connection reaches 64 malformed frames, which no unit test and no short run produces.

 A worker that serves corrupt bytes to a peer is detected by content hash, and the victim falls back to the coordinator rather than losing its task — costing one wasted transfer instead of a task.

 ---

-## Honest limitations

-**Most distributed measurements are from one machine.** The peer-to-peer numbers above are many processes on one host over loopback, up to ten workers.
-A real network has been exercised once — a deployed coordinator rendering with a worker on a laptop — which worked, but that run had a single worker and therefore no peer-to-peer transfer.

-**Peer-to-peer between two separate machines has never succeeded.** Workers on different machines connect to the coordinator, fetch assets and render correctly — but they have never transferred an asset directly to each other.
-The measured peer-to-peer results are all from multiple processes on one host.

-**The browser worker cannot peer on iOS at all.** WebKit does not expose `RTCPeerConnection` inside a Worker, and the task loop runs on one, so constructing a peer connection fails.
-This affects every browser on iPhone and iPad — Apple requires them all to use WebKit — while Chrome on desktop exposes the API and works.
-An iOS device can still join, fetch its data from the coordinator, and render; it simply never serves or fetches from a peer.

-**NAT traversal is unmeasured.** No relay server has ever been configured, so the fraction of connections that would need one is unknown.
-Published figures suggest 10–20%; this project has no number of its own.

-**The scaling curve is simulated.** Throughput versus worker count uses mock workers that compute real answers but simulate device speed.
-It measures scheduling, not GPU throughput, and is labelled that way in the chart title.
-Real-hardware scaling is measured only to a handful of nodes.

-**Two GPU vendors, and no percentage of theoretical peak.** Achieved throughput is measured; the fraction of each device's rated peak is not, because that requires published specifications rather than measurements.

-**Windows driver-reset behaviour is unverified.** Long GPU work is chunked to stay far below the watchdog threshold, and deliberately violating that limit does trigger a reset.
-What has never been confirmed is that *obeying* it prevents one under sustained load.
-Device-loss recovery is exercised on macOS; the Windows environmental behaviour is not.

-**Colluding workers evade detection**, as above.
-So does a coordinated fleet biasing every result by ~1% — measured, the detection floor is reliably 5%, partially 2%, and never 1%.

-**One coordinator.** Leases, the queue and reputation live in a single process.
-It is a single point of failure and the ceiling on fleet size.

----